bgctw/Bigleaf.jl/docs/src/walkthrough.md

 ## Meteorological variables

-The `Bigleaf.jl` package provides calculation routines for a number of meteorological variables, which are basic to the calculation of many other variables.
+The `BigLeaf.jl` package provides calculation routines for a number of meteorological variables, which are basic to the calculation of many other variables.
 A few examples on their usage are given below:

 ```@example doc
 # Saturation vapor pressure (kPa) and slope of the saturation vapor pressure curve (kPa K-1)